-In summary, the SiGMA test matrix has two payloads for suborbital flights of 1 to 25 minutes duration.
+In summary, the SiGMA project includes two potential payloads for deployment on the ISS or elsewhere.
 They do not require astronaut involvement.
 The first has existing flight hardware and avionics (micro-SiGMA) and is ready-to-go.
 The second has already undergone a thorough design; its feasibility has been demonstrated; instruments and computer-vision software exist; complete science requirements and test matrix are available.
 Its deployment requires a final design of flight-certified hardware, a task that we estimate will take a year.
 The project will produce unique data to test theories and numerical simulations of broad relevance to human exploration of space, ISRU systems, industrial processes on Earth, and planetary phenomena involving gases and solids.